Veselin Marinov

-Veselin Stefanov Marinov (Веселин Стефанов Маринов; born 4 August 1961 in Polski Trambesh, Bulgaria), better known as Vesko Marinov, is a Bulgarian pop singer.
+Veselin Stefanov Marinov (Веселин Стефанов Маринов; born 4 August 1961), better known as Vesko Marinov, is a Bulgarian pop singer.

 Biography

 Veselin Marinov was born in the town of Polski Trambesh (near Veliko Tarnovo) on 4 August 1961 to Yordanka and Stefan Marinov.

+At an early age, he started playing football and continued playing on amateur level until the age of 38, when he got an injury.
+He played for local Yantra Polski Trambesh, Sikonko Klimentovo and Loviko Suhindol.
+He is a suporter of Mancchester United and Ludogorets Razgrad.

 Career

 Early beginnings

 Veselin started his involvement with music when he was in the 7th grade.
 He started to play and sing in a school group.
 During the compulsory military service Veselin Marinov realized that the music is his destiny and he applied in National Academy of Music (Bulgaria).
 In 1981, at the beginning of his studies, he was invited to become the lead singer of Bulgarian rock band Impuls.
 His first stage appearance was on 2 December 1982 in Vidin, Bulgaria.
 The band produced progressive rock music, and their first song with Marinov on vocals was Midnight music.
 The first song which was composed by Marinov himself was You came.
 In 1983, he graduated the Pop Music Department of Bulgarian Music Academy in the class of Petar Dimitrov.

 In 1984, Veselin underwent two operations of the vocal cords and left Impuls.